wavefrontHQ/docs/pages/doc/tutorial_getting_started_v2.md

 ## Docs

-Search this doc set at the top right -- or look at some of the most popular docs in the set.
+Use the search box in the top right -- or look at some of the most popular docs in the set.

 ### Getting Started Docs